 Ways to help prevent constipation include:

 Coeliac disease is an autoimmune condition in which you have an immune reaction to gluten, a protein found in wheat, barley and rye.
 People with coeliac disease often report experiencing bloating.
 It is a life-long incurable condition which is managed through a gluten free diet.
 If you think you have coeliac disease speak to your doctor.
+They can do a blood test to see if you have the disease.
+You can also pay for a home test such as this one*.

 If you are diagnosed with coeliac disease then you will be placed on a strict no gluten diet which should help to relieve your bloating symptoms.